KariMucheru/Portfolio/README.md

    ### [My-Portfolio](https://wangari-mucheru-portfolio.vercel.app/)

 ## Description
-This is my portfolio website made as my first independent project as a Fronted Developer
+This is my portfolio website made as my first independent project as a Frontend Developer

 ## Author
 Faith Mucheru